geraldloss/glcrossword/Documentation/Troubleshooting/Index.rst

 This error happen not every time.
 Sometimes it happens only with certain browsers or if you change your IP address.

-That means you are in trouble with your unicode setting of your database.
-Mostly it happens in case of umlauts or special characters in your crossword.
-The the session could be broken and the ajax comunication is crashing because of the error above.
-See the chapter :ref:`Unicode setting for mysql database<administration-unicode-setting-for-mysql>` in the Adminstration chapter how to fix this issue.
-Clear your cache after you have done this settings.
+That means you are in trouble with your session data.
+In older versions the problem was an encoding problem with unicode, but in current versions is this rather unlikely.
+Check if this issue only happens, if you hav umlauts in your crossword.
+In other cases maybe your browser dosn't store the session correct or you have problems with the typo3 cache.
+By default caching is deactivated for this extension.

 **Hourglas is not stopping**